Juniper/ansible-junos-stdlib/README.md

 - **juniper_junos_table** — Retrieve data from a Junos device using a PyEZ table/view.

 ### PyEZ Version Requirement
-For ansible collection junos_collection we will need to install junos-eznc(PyEZ) version 2.5.0 or higher.
+For ansible collection junos we will need to install junos-eznc(PyEZ) version 2.5.0 or higher.

 ### Overview of Plugins